openpnp/openpnp-capture-java/README.md

 To release a new version to Github Releases and Maven central:

+Note, on OS X it may be neccessary to run `export GPG_TTY=$(tty)` before running the below commands.
+See https://github.com/pstadler/keybase-gpg-github/issues/11.

 1. Choose an OpenPnP Capture release from https://github.com/openpnp/openpnp-capture/releases.
 2. Update the `before_install` line in `.travis.yml` to include that release name.
 3. Update the version in `pom.xml`.
 Should match release.
 Append `-n` for sub-releases.